miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Instadeep, Berlin, Germany
+- name: InstaDeep Ltd., Berlin, Germany
   url: https://www.instadeep.com/

 # Short bio (displayed in user profile at end of posts)
-bio: An organic chemist turned computational structural biologist.
+bio: A chemist turned computational biologist.

 # Interests to show in About widget
 interests:
 - Protein Engineering
-- Large Language Models
 - Optimization
+- Immunology

 # Education to show in About widget
 education: